srikanth-tirukkovalluri/News/README.md

 SourcesView relies on SourcesViewState to update its content.
 Basically there are 4 states namely new, loading, successful and error.
 When there is an error, based on its type the UI is defined(noResultsFound and unknown).
 Unknown could be any generic error(since we don't have any specific usecase to show different UI for different error).

 **SavedArticlesView**
-SavedArticlesView relies on HeadlinesViewModel as it hosts content fetched by HeadlinesViewModel, where a user saves the article.
+SavedArticlesView relies on SavedArticlesViewModel to show the articles saved previously.

 **SharedData**
 SharedData is a class that hosts the shared content between view and also takes care of saving the data to filesystem for later use.